Broken Sword: The Shadow of the Templars: Development

 The team at Revolution had high expectations for Broken Sword, but there was significant competition.
 Revolution had a team that had created successful adventure games, but believed they needed to utilise the best of other creative industries.
 Eoghan Cahill and Neil Breen of Dublin's Don Bluth studios drew the backgrounds in pencil and digitally colored them in Photoshop.
 The introductory sequence and the main characters were done by animator Mike Burgess, who worked for the Red Rover animation studio.
 The game's graphics were animated in a style resembling classic animated films.

 Cecil contacted composer Barrington Pheloung, who agreed to create the game's score.
 Around the time of the game's release, Pheloung stated: "Virgin would probably have been happy with a main theme and a few cues, but I thought that rather than creating an orchestral score like for a movie, I could make one which interacted with the game.
 So I've written over three hours of music, which is unique in the genre, and over 400 cues."
 He scored the music for orchestra and added the structural elements by breaking it up into sampled pieces.

 Revolution had already cast Hazel Ellerby as Nicole Collard, but had trouble finding a voice actor for George Stobbart.
 Hazel, who went to the Guildhall School of Music and Drama in London, suggested her former schoolmate from Guildhall, Rolf Saxon, as George.
 Charles offered him the job, and Saxon accepted.
 The remaining credited voice actors in the original are Rachel Atkins, David Bannerman, Rosy Clayton, Jack Elliott, Steve Hodson, David Holt, Peter Kenny, Richard Mapletoft, Matthew Marsh, Colin McFarlane, Don McCorkindale, Gavin Muir, Paul Panting, and Andrew Wincott.

 Cecil was the game's director and writer, Tony Warriner and David Sykes the designer-programmers, and Noirin Carmody the executive producer.
 The game uses the Virtual Theatre engine, as do Lure of the Temptress and Beneath a Steel Sky.
 The game's final cost was one million pounds.
-It was ported to the Game Boy Advance in 2002, and to the Palm OS and Windows Mobile in 2006.
+It received a Game Boy Advance port in 2002, and it was later ported to Palm OS and Windows Mobile in 2006.